jessicarush/react-notes/useReducer.md

 }
 ```

+Note that the reducer function is defined *outside* of the component.
+This is intentional and recommended as it ensures the reducer is a *pure* function (which is better for testing).

-Many (most?) `useReducer` examples out there seem to use `switch` statements.
+Many `useReducer` examples out there seem to use `switch` statements.
 Apparently these are typically used as a remnant from reducers in Redux.
+You do not need to use switch statements though.

 The above reducer function could also be written as: